 When you're steering the ship of a firm, there comes a time when you just need to offload some of those responsibilities.
 Some leaders are afraid of delegation, and that's often because they've been burned in the past.
 You'll need to overcome that feeling and make a decision to trust in your teams.
 The primary benefit of delegation is obvious - you get more done.
 Delegation can:

-- Free up more of your time for planning, organizing, intake... or for anything you wish you had more time to spend on now!
+- Free up more time for planning, organizing, intake, or anything else you wish you had more time to spend now!

 - Help you learn to develop your attorneys' skills, and encourages trust and teamwork as a side bonus